CCI-MOC/documentation/docs/source/Elasticsearch.md

 oriented - Stores entire objects or documents (also indexes the contents of each document in order to make them searchable)

 ## ELK Stack Configuration
-* Elasticsearch (elasticsearch.yml) to listen on an address (network.host: ES_private_IP) that is accessible to Logstash and Kibana.
+* In Elasticsearch configuration `elasticsearch.yml` should listen on an address `network.host: ES_private_IP` that is accessible to Logstash and Kibana.
-* Kibana configuration (kibana.yml) elasticsearch_url should be set to Elasticsearch's listening IP/port (elasticsearch_url: "http://ES_private_IP:9200").
+* In Kibana configuration `kibana.yml` `elasticsearch_url` should be set to Elasticsearch's listening IP/port `elasticsearch_url: "http://ES_private_IP:9200"`.
 * Logstash needs its output configured to point to the Elasticsearch server.

 ### Elasticsearch requests